learn-co-students/nyc04-seng-ft-071320/20-rest-and-read-in-rails/README.md

 ---

 ## Mod2: what we will be building
-This mod we will be building a helpful resource for all Code Benders and their friends: a dictionary of confusing tech terms.
+In this mod we will be building a helpful resource for all Code Benders and their friends: a dictionary of confusing tech terms.
 You are all invited to join in -- initially by submitting definitions or words, and afterwards, as contributors to this open source project.

 ![ERD](the-code-bending-dict-ERD.png)